 Netflix just keeps on pumping out the original Christmas movies and The Princess Switch is their latest offering.
-Starring Vanessa Hudgens of High School Musical fame, the premise of this film is beyond simple.
+Starring Vanessa Hudgens of Second Act and High School Musical fame, the premise of this film is beyond simple.
 Stacy De Nova is a baker in the Chicago who is invited to an international cake making competition in some made up European country that always features in these types of films.
 A Christmas Prince anyone??
 She's initially reluctant, due to the fact that she's holding out hope of rekindling with her ex.
 When she sees him all loved up with his new girlfriend, she throws caution to the wind and jets off.

 Alongside her is her best friend (platonic) Kevin and his daughter.
 The three embark on their journey to the snowy kingdom of Belgravia.
 And yes, it is jam packed with carol singers, Christmas trees, logs burning in the fire, and snow.
 Lots and lots of snow.
 Very quickly into the movie, Stacy bumps into Lady Margaret Delacourt who is identical to her – except for the uber posh British accent.
 Margaret is due to marry the Prince in a matter of days despite only having met him twice before they got engaged.